 I found a challenge in the WeightWatchers message boards, in "Challenge Central," (now The Weight Loss Challenge).
 The Challenge was called "250 Miles by June 1."
 I joined it, and posted there daily.
 To complete the challenge, I needed to walk an average of about 2 miles per day.
 I liked that the challenge was something I could DO, not an amount of weight to lose, which is a result of what I do, but something less within my direct control.
 The challenge was also set up on Yahoo, and I joined that as well.
 When the moderator left the yahoo site, I took on the responsibility.
 I started walking outside, and exercised indoors using our old "NordicTrack."
 I eventually started jogging as well as walking.
 My husband and I began walking at regional and wilderness parks in Southern California on the weekends.
 We joined a walking club called "American Volkssport Association" http://ava.org and began doing 10K (6.2 mile) walks around Southern California, and then in other states.
-Now we organize our vacations around AVA walking events and we have even set up a local walk for the club.
-We walk 3 miles most days, and I walk with my neighbors, as well.
+Because of my hip arthritis I don’t jog any longer, but I still try to get in 2 miles or 40 mins of walking each day, or as much as I can.

 When weight loss was slow, I told myself Just keep doing the things you know are right.
 The weight will come off in your body's own good time.
 When my enthusiasm for the walking or the food Points program flagged, I reminded myself that I had made a commitment, and if I couldn't trust myself to keep the commitment, I wasn't a trustworthy person.
 It became a matter of principle.
 To re-charge my commitment, I would read more success stories, more articles on health and fitness, and read everything I could find on the WeightWatchers website or online.
 In essence, I transferred my obsession with food and compulsive eating to an obsession with diet, exercise and weight loss.
 It worked for a while.
 More about that later.